johnmcfarlane/papers/c++/error-handling.md

 {
   ifstream file{filename};
   if (!file) {
-    // bad! missing should not be the same empty return vector<byte>{};
+    // bad! missing is not the same as empty return vector<byte>{};
   }
   ...